Viola Sella: Senior

 Sella started competing as a senior in 2022.

 In 2023, she competed at the 2023 Italian National Championships and won the bronze medal in the all-around competition.
 The next day, she won two bronze medals in the ball and ribbon finals.
 On July 21-23, she made her World Cup debut at Milano World Cup and took 31st place in the all-around.

 The next season, she competed at Tashkent World Cup in April 2024 and took 22nd place in the all-around.
 On 8 June, she competed at the 2024 Italian National Championships and won the bronze medal in the all-around again.
 In July, she competed at the World Challenge Cup in Cluj-Napoca, Romania, where she took 18th place in the all-around.
 Her best result was with ball (13th place).

 In 2025, Sella began her season in late February by competing for her club Forza e Corragio during the first stage of the Italian Serie A1 club championship.
 She performed with hoop and ribbon, and her team took 3rd place.
 On 4-6 April, she competed at the Sofia World Cup, where she took 25th place in the all-around and did not advance into any apparatus finals.
 On 25-27 April, she competed at the World Cup Tashkent, where she took 9th place in the all-around.
 She qualified to the clubs final, where she placed 5th.

 She was selected to compete at the 2025 European Championships in Tallinn, Estonia, alongside Sofia Raffaeli and Tara Dragas, but an injury forced her to withdraw and she was replaced by Alice Taglietti.
 She also missed the Serie A Final Six with her club and the Italian National Championships.

+In 2026, Viola competed at Sofia World Cup and took 18th place in all-around.
+She qualified to ball final, ending on 8th place.
+In June, she competed at the 2026 Italian National Championships and won the bronze medal in the all-around.
+She also won silver medal in ribbon and bronze medals in hoop, ball and clubs finals.
+She competed at Cluj-Napoca World Challenge Cup and took 13th place in all-around.
+She qualified to ribbon final, finishing 5th.
+In August, she was selected to represent Italy alongside Margherita Fucci at the 2026 Mediterranean Games in Taranto, and won bronze medal in all-around behind Hatice Gokce Emir and Daniela Pico.